 After each start the Referee should check with the Starter regarding their opinion of the fairness of the start.
 When the Referee and the Starter are in agreement, the Referee has the responsibility to disqualify any swimmer who starts before the starting signal.

 The Referee has the final responsibility for ensuring that the start is fair to all swimmers.
-It is not appropriate for a Starter to be admonished by statements such as "they were not all steady" or "I'll let that one go".

 Key considerations: